 An independence in their studies and the ability to draw upon a wide range of resources.

 Curriculum Ambition: Languages

 At East Farleigh Primary School, we aim to provide pupils with a toolkit of knowledge, skills and understanding, enabling pupils to be empowered to become proficient linguists in both the spoken and written language.
 We hope that this toolkit will excite them to utilise their learning fluently in our ever growing multi-cultural society.
-We aim for children to have practical, real life experiences with languages, achieved with the support of a bilingual language specialist and connections with both local and international schools.
+We aim for children to have practical, real life experiences with languages, achieved with the support of a bilingual language instructor and connections with both local and international schools.
 Through a consistent and high quality approach to teaching and learning we aim for pupils’ enjoyment, engagement and competency to be raised.
 We aim for languages to become an integral part of our day to day routine, enabling children to become competent and resilient through an exciting, mastery based approach to learning.
 Our intention is for pupils to leave our school as lifelong, passionate learners of languages.

 We are so lucky to have Mrs Long teaching Spanish to children in KS2